About Eye Exams

 What to Expect

 Your 360-Eye Exam will start with a visual acuity test to measure how sharp your vision is.
 This will typically be followed by a cover test which is a simple way to see how your eyes work together and rule out strabismus – a misalignment of the eyes.
 We will have you focus on an object and then observe the position of your eyes while covering and uncovering each eye.
-Then you will have an Ishihara color blind test which detects color vision deficiencies and helps to identify other eye health problems.
+Then you will have an Ishihara color blind test that detects color vision deficiencies and helps to identify other eye health problems.
 To assess your eye movements, you may be asked to follow a small light with just your eyes while holding your head still.
-You will then have an exam with a slit lamp to give Dr. Vold a magnified, 360-degree/3D view of the front of your eyes, including eyelids, cornea, conjunctiva, iris and lenses.
-You will also have non-contact tonometry (air-puff) test to measure the pressure inside your eyes to assess your risk of glaucoma.
+You will then have an exam with a slit lamp to give Dr. Vold a magnified, 360-degree/3D view of the front of your eyes, including eyelids, cornea, conjunctiva, iris, and lenses.
 Dr. Vold has other methods of testing for glaucoma as well.
 Finally, during the refraction portion of your eye exam, you will choose between a series of paired lenses to fine-tune your eyeglass prescription, should one be necessary, for the sharpest possible vision.
 Dr. Vold and his team may also perform additional tests to thoroughly evaluate your vision and eye health, such as pupil dilation, to make sure we have an accurate diagnosis of your vision.

 Eye Exam Myths